apache/iotdb/docs/UserGuide/QuickStart/ClusterQuickStart.md

 This article uses a local environment as an example to illustrate how to start, expand, and shrink an IoTDB Cluster.

+**Notice: This document is a tutorial for deploying in a pseudo-cluster environment using different local ports, and is for exercise only.
+In real deployment scenarios, you only need to configure the IPV4 address or domain name of the server, and do not need to change the Node ports.**

 ### 1. Prepare the Start Environment

 Unzip the apache-iotdb-1.0.0-all-bin.zip file to cluster0 folder.